 At December 31, 2011, we had net tangible book value of \$13.7 million.
 Net tangible book value represents the amount of our net assets of \$14.0 million less our intangible assets of \$0.3 million.
-At December 31, 2011, our pro forma net tangible book value was \$15.1 million (pro forma net assets of \$15.4 million less pro forma intangible assets of \$0.3 million) or \$0.56 per share of common stock.
-Pro forma net tangible book value per share represents the amount of our net tangible book value increased by the amount of our convertible preferred stock warrant liability and divided by the pro forma shares of common stock outstanding at December 31, 2011, assuming the automatic conversion of all outstanding shares of our preferred stock into an aggregate of 25,170,918 shares of common stock and the conversion of warrants to purchase 198,256 shares of preferred stock into warrants to purchase 214,930 shares of common stock in connection with this offering.
+At December 31, 2011, our pro forma net tangible book value was \$32.8 million (pro forma net assets of \$33.1 million less pro forma intangible assets of \$0.3 million) or \$1.09 per share of common stock.
+Pro forma net tangible book value per share represents the amount of our net tangible book value increased by the amount of our convertible preferred stock warrant liability and divided by the pro forma shares of common stock outstanding at December 31, 2011, assuming (1) the automatic conversion of all outstanding shares of our preferred stock into an aggregate of 25,170,918 shares of common stock, (2) the automatic conversion of the outstanding principal amount of our junior secured convertible loan facility and paid-in-kind interest as of December 31, 2011 into 3,186,644 shares of common stock upon closing of this offering at a conversion price equal to \$6.50, assuming an initial public offering price of \$6.50 per share, the midpoint of the price range set forth on the cover page of this prospectus, and (3) the conversion of warrants to purchase 198,256 shares of preferred stock into warrants to purchase 214,930 shares of common stock in connection with this offering.